 Responsibilities and procedures described in this section apply to the acquisition, transfer, disposition, reporting, and physical inventory of university assets.
-JMU procedures are applied in conjunction with the FAACS Procedures Manual and the CAPP Manual.
-These procedures are necessary to effectively manage and control university assets and to comply with Federal, State, and university guidelines and generally accepted accounting principles.
+JMU procedures are applied in conjunction with the CAPP Manual and ASTM International E53 standards on Property Management Systems.
+These procedures are necessary to effectively manage and control university assets and to comply with federal, state, and university guidelines and generally accepted accounting principles.

 CAPP Manual - Commonwealth Accounting Policies and Procedures, developed by the State Comptroller